amilcarjustino/RamdaOfflineTestLovelystay.com/README.md

 Running "node src/app.js", the result of the ramda code is [ 46, 15, 0 ].

-My next step is to analyze the code.
+My next step is to analyze the code, wich uses currying, a concept I need to research further.

 Analyzing the code: